Frugal Easter Ideas

-We also tried something new where we took bright colors and ripped them in strips, glued them on paper and then cut out crosses and Easter Eggs.
+We also tried something new where we took bright colors and ripped them into strips, glued them on paper, and then cut out crosses and Easter Eggs.
 The kids had so much fun and we still have those crosses hanging on our walls from a year ago.

 Frugal Easter Ideas for Easter Clothing